mtint/autonity-docs/source/network-perm/soma.rst

 ----------------

 Soma design goals are:
-    - Govern the network validator set.
+    - Govern the network validator set
-    - Create an open interface whereby many governance mechanisms can be implemented to suit all requirements.
+    - Create an open interface whereby many governance mechanisms can be implemented to suit all requirements

 **Set of Network Validators.**
 The set of validators who create and validate blocks are stored in a smart contract.
 Validators are identified via their public address.